 What Are Their Beliefs?

 Prior to the Arab invasions, the Persian religion was Zoroastrianism.
 This religion taught that there was an eternal struggle between the forces of good and evil.
-Shiite Islam became the national religion of Iran in the sixteenth century, at which time the ulama (clergy) began playing an important role in both the social and political lives of the people.
+Shia Islam became the national religion of Iran in the sixteenth century, at which time the ulama (clergy) began playing an important role in both the social and political lives of the people.
 Today, most Persians are Shia Muslims of the Ithna Ashari branch, and are radical in their adherence to Islamic laws and principles.
 Thanks to the excess of the Iranian government, a high percentage of Persians are secularized and tired of forced religion.
 The Lord is growing his Church in Iran, and many have come to faith in recent years.
 Unfortunately, this does not seem to be affecting Persians in other countries like Pakistan.

 What Are Their Needs?